 In case you're still skeptical, there's a lot more evidence that points to the conclusion that selfish people are less happy.

-2 – In this group of 4 studies by Northwestern University, situational cues which triggered a materialistic mind-set (a close cousin of selfishness) led participants to feel more negative emotion.21
+1 – The across the board finding from one series of studies was that the selfish were almost always less happy. – In this group of 4 studies by Northwestern University, situational cues which triggered a materialistic mind-set (a close cousin of selfishness) led participants to feel more negative emotion.21

 3 – Ever hear of random acts of kindness?
 Of how they make people happy?
 It's true.
 Do random acts of selfishness make people happy?
 Not usually.